polyaxon/polyaxon/site/docs/intro/scaling/mapping.md

 urlRef: https://raw.githubusercontent.com/polyaxon/polyaxon-quick-start/master/experimentation/typed.yaml
 ```

-Starting a mapping is also similar to any other operation:
+Running an operation with a mapping is also similar to any other operation:

 ```bash
 polyaxon run --url https://raw.githubusercontent.com/polyaxon/polyaxon-quick-start/master/optimization/mapping.yaml --eager